Got a kiddo with food allergies and not sure what to pack in their lunches this fall?

 I think a lot of people overlook leftovers as a viable option for their kids’ lunches.
 Talk with your kids.
 See if there are any types of leftovers they would like to try in their lunches.
 It might surprise you!
 My kids don’t like all leftovers in their lunches, but there are several they like!
 My favorite part of sending leftovers in their lunches is that there’s nothing cheaper I can send them with than leftovers.
 When we overhauled our budget, I quickly learned that I can serve a hot lunch much cheaper than I can serve a cold one.
 Sending leftovers also reduces the amount of food we waste.
 So, it really is a win-win.

 To keep the leftovers hot…… you guessed it….we use a thermos.
 We put boiling water in the thermos and let it sit with the lid on for at least 15 minutes.
 This pre-heats the thermos.
 Once it’s heated, we add the hot food to the thermos, and it stays hot until lunch.

-Check out my blog to hear how we make gluten-free, dairy-free, egg-free pizzas.
+Click here to read my blog post about how we make gluten-free, dairy-free, egg-free pizzas.
 We make most of our pizzas with veggie toppings and skip the cheesy alternatives.
 But, if you are looking for a good cheese alternative on top of your pizza, we like the Follow Your Heart brand as well as the Go Veggie brand.

 Of course, we also send sandwiches.
 We try not to do it too often because, as a family with food allergies, sandwiches are one of the most expensive lunches we can send.
 But I like to keep the ingredients around so the kids can make something quick on days that I don’t have time to help them by preparing the thermos ahead of time.